 Wood Stone ovens are typically operated at temperatures which preclude the need for cleaning of the interior walls and ceiling (the dome) of the oven.
 If, however, you routinely operate the oven at floor temperatures lower than 450 °F, you may notice a buildup on the interior walls and/or ceiling of the oven.
 If this is the case, use this procedure to periodically clean the oven.

 Almost all Wood Stone ovens will develop a crazing crack over time.
-These are the natural result of expansion and contraction of the deck as it heats and cools, and is completely normal.
+These are the natural result of expansion and contraction of the ceramic dome and floor as it heats and cools, and is completely normal.
 For more information, click here.

 Most Wood Stone ovens can be vented with either a Type 1 hood or by direct connection of a grease duct – the final determination of what is allowed will be made by the local authority having jurisdiction, so please submit venting plans for approval before installation.
 For more specific info on venting, see the Installation and Operation Manual for your specific model.